Recompiling with ServBay

 export PATH=$PATH:"/usr/local/bin:/usr/local/sbin"

-export PATH=$PATH:"/opt/homebrew/bin/" # Default Homebrew installation path
+export PATH=$PATH:"/opt/homebrew/bin/" # Default Homebrew

-# Add OpenSSL library and include paths to LDFLAGS and CPPFLAGS
+# Add OpenSSL library and headers

 export LDFLAGS="-L${SERVBAY_COMMON_PATH}/openssl/${OPENSSL_SELECTED_VERSION}/lib ${LDFLAGS}"